 University of Iowa

 The evaluation of hedge fund performance is challenging given the flexible nature of hedge funds' strategies and their lack of operational transparency.
-The conventional method relies on the use of a single benchmark model that is typically identified using model selection criteria.
-This approach is problematic since inference about skill is inevitably contaminated by the error in the benchmark model.
-To address this concern, we propose a model pooling approach.
-The paper employs a fund-specic benchmark obtained by pooling a set of diverse models to evaluate hedge fund performance.
-The weights assigned to the individual models in the pool are based on the log predictive score criterion, a measure of the out-of-sample performance of a model.
-We illustrate the advantages of a pooled benchmark over alternative approaches, including the widely used Fung and Hsieh (2004) model and stepwise regression methods, in a variety of contexts including a real-time investment strategy, hedge fund replication, and fund failure prediction.
+As a result inference about skill is inevitably contaminated by the error in the benchmark model.
+To address this concern, we propose a model pooling approach to develop a fund-specific benchmark obtained by pooling a set of diverse attribution models.
+We illustrate the advantages of a pooled benchmark over alternative approaches, including the Fung and Hsieh (2004) model and stepwise regression methods, in the contexts of a real-time investment strategy, hedge fund replication, and fund failure prediction.

 Keywords: Hedge funds, Model pooling, Model combination, Performance evaluation, Predictive distributions, Log predictive score